Zapomeran

 Zapomeran, sold under the brand name Kostaive is a self-amplifying mRNA-based COVID-19 vaccine.
 It contains a self-amplifying mRNA that encodes the SARS-CoV-2 spike protein.
 Self-amplifying means that the mRNA also carries instructions to make a protein called replicase.

 It was developed under the name ARCT-154, also known as VBC-COV19-154 in Vietnam, by Arcturus Therapeutics.
 For its development, Arcturus collaborated with Vinbiocare, a Vietnamese company, for support with clinical trials and manufacturing.

 Zapomeran was approved for medical use in Japan in November 2023, and it is the first self-amplifying mRNA-based COVID-19 vaccine to be approved.
-Zapomeran was authorized for medical use in the European Union in February 2025.
+Zapomeran was authorized for medical use in the European Union in February 2025, and in the UK in January 2026.

 Medical uses

 Zapomeran is used to provide protection against COVID-19, caused by infection with the SARS-CoV-2 virus.
 The vaccine requires two doses, which are administered 28 days apart.
 It is a self-amplifying mRNA vaccine.